mschuylermoss/739Project/README.md

 # 739Project
-Code for final project for PHYS 739
+Code for final project for PHYS 739 at the Univeristy of Waterloo